binkley/homebrewery-files/witch.md

 _You hear the voice beneath the voice, and your own words do more than expected._

-**Eye for Reality.** You gain **advantage** on _Wisdom (Insight and Perception)_ checks.
+_**Eye for Reality.**_ You gain **advantage** on _Wisdom (Insight and Perception)_ checks.

-**Spotting Trouble.** As a reaction, when a creature within 30 feet makes a _Charisma (Deception)_ or _Dexterity (Stealth)_ check, you can impose **disadvantage** on the roll.
+_**Spotting Trouble.**_ As a reaction, when a creature within 30 feet makes a _Charisma (Deception)_ or _Dexterity (Stealth)_ check, you can impose **disadvantage** on the roll.
 You can use this reaction a number of times equal to your **proficiency bonus**, regaining all expended uses when you finish a long rest.

-**Strong Voice.** When casting you can ignore somatic components and material components lacking a listed gold cost.
-You can cast this way a number of times equal to your **proficiency bonus**, regaining all expended uses when you finish a long rest.
+_**Strong Voice.**_ When you cast a spell, you can ignore its somatic component and any material component that lacks a listed gold cost.
+You can cast this way a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 #### Level 10: Vine, Vision and Voice

 _You are never just one thing.
 Your strength lies contradiction, and people hear you out._

 As a bonus action, you can call upon one of three auras of presence, which extend 10 feet from you in all directions.
-The aura moves with you, lasts for 1 minute, and requires your concentration, as if concentrating on a spell.
+The aura moves with you, lasts for 1 minute, and requires your concentration.

 - **Entangling Aura.** When a creature enters the aura for the first time on a turn or starts its turn there, it must succeed on a Strength saving throw against your Witch spell save DC or its speed is halved until the start of its next turn.